 Toni Brendel’s book, “Lidice: Remembered Around the World,” describes the great response in Pittsburgh, Pennsylvania.
 It was no wonder, for here, in 1918, Czech and Slovak statesmen gathered to sign the Pittsburgh Agreement that led to the creation of Czechoslovakia.
 When news of the atrocity came through, a general call to action inspired many local women with Czechoslovakian ancestry to raise funds to buy the “Spirit of Lidice” Ambulance Plane.
 In addition, the ladies sold more than $225,000 in war bonds through their dedicated “Lidice Booth.”

-Already there was a Spirit of Lidice.
-It could symbolise an act of defiance in the face of tyranny; the victory of good over evil; the renewal of life after death; the ascendancy of purpose over procrastination and apathy.
-It could mean more.
-The Austin American Statesman reported on the 1st of July 1942 how the funds raised in response to the Lidice tragedy were to serve a different purpose.
-Little over a fortnight since the destruction of the village, out of a sense of moral outrage, Czechs across McLennan County, Texas were buying war bonds to help pay for a four-motored bomber called “Spirit of Lidice” to “keep alive the memory of the Czech village wiped out by the Germans.”
-It was reported that a total of $556,000 was sought by midnight on July the 3rd to buy two bombers, and that half the fund had been collected.
+A little over a fortnight after the destruction of the village, out of a sense of moral outrage, Czechs across McLennan County, Texas, were buying war bonds to help pay for a four-motored bomber called “Spirit of Lidice” to “keep alive the memory of the Czech village wiped out by the Germans.”
+It was reported that a total of $556,000 was sought by midnight on July 3rd to buy two bombers and that half the fund had been collected.

-At an impressive ceremony held on Saturday the 29th of August 1942, Tabor in South Dakota formally dedicated its main street to the memory of Lidice, reported the Rapid City Journal newspaper the following Monday.
-Most of Tabor’s citizens, who are of Czech ancestry, had voted at an earlier meeting of the Town Board to change officially the name of the high street from Cechnie to Lidice.
+At an impressive ceremony held on Saturday, the 29th of August 1942, Tabor, South Dakota, formally dedicated its main street to the memory of Lidice, reported the Rapid City Journal newspaper the following Monday.
+Most of Tabor’s citizens, who are of Czech ancestry, had voted at an earlier meeting of the Town Board to officially change the name of the high street from Cechnie to Lidice.
 The Journal noted:

 “A large silo-like pillar symbolises the United Nations.
 Three rods fused into the pillar portray the Czech, Slovak, and Moravian people leaning on the U.N. for support.
 A large evergreen spray on the face of the monument portrays everlasting life for the brave people of Lidice.
 A moulded stone circle symbolises the rising sun—to indicate that the people of Lidice and Czecho-Slovakia will rise again.”